Using the WVTransform

 Initial conditions

-Once a model is initialized, it is often the case that one would like to add initial conditions.
-The WVTransform class has numerous methods for adding initial conditions—including very generael initialization from any fluid state, as well as initialization specific to waves, inertial oscillations, and geostrophic motions.
+Once a tranform is instantiated, it is often the case that one would like to add initial conditions.
+The WVTransform class has numerous methods for adding initial conditions—including very general initialization from any fluid state, as well as initialization specific to waves, inertial oscillations, and geostrophic motions.

 Initializing from \((u,v,\eta)\)